AbhinavMaheshwaram/SQL/SQL_murder_mystery/README.md

 ## Notes

 * This solution represents one possible way to solve the mystery.
 There might be alternative SQL queries or approaches to reach the same conclusion.
-* The comments within the `solution.sql` file provide context for each query and the clues being investigated.
+* The comments within the `mystery_solved.sql` file provide context for each query and the clues being investigated.

-## Author

-[Your Name/GitHub Username (Optional)]